-3. At the start of the cut, the left hand holds the workpiece firmly on the Work Table (and against the Fence, if used), and the right hand, with the aid of a Push-stick, pushes the workpiece toward the turning Saw Blade.
+9. Plug Table Saw into a grounded 120V outlet and turn Power Switch on.
+10. Allow the Blade to reach full speed before moving the workpiece into the Blade.
+11. At the start of the cut, the hand closest to Rip Fence holds the workpiece firmly against Work Table and Rip Fence, and the other hand using a Push-Stick pushes the workpiece toward the turning Saw Blade.
 Keep both hands out of the path of the Saw Blade.

-Throughout the cut, keep all body parts a safe distance from the spinning Blade.

-4. After the cut is under way, use the Push Stick to continue guiding the workpiece forward.
-Just before the cut is completed, move the left hand safely farther away from the workpiece and the Saw Blade.
-Continue pushing the workpiece into the Saw Blade with the Push Stick until the cut is complete.
-5. Once the cut is complete, continue to maintain control of the workpiece.
-Turn the Switch off.
+12. After the cut is under way, use the Push-Stick to continue guiding the workpiece forward.
+Just before the cut is completed, move the hand closest to the Rip Fence safely farther away from the workpiece and the Saw Blade.
+Continue pushing the workpiece into the Saw Blade with the Push-Stick until the cut is complete.
+13. Once the cut is complete, continue to maintain control of the workpiece.
+Turn Power Switch off.
 Then, wait until the Saw Blade completely stops rotating before removing the workpiece.

-6. To prevent accidents, turn off the Table Saw, and unplug it after use.
+14. To prevent accidents, turn off the Table Saw, and unplug it after use.
 Clean, then cover and store the Saw indoors out of children's reach.